idefix-code/idefix/doc/source/configuration.rst

 Creating the Makefile
 =====================

-Because the code can be configured for many architectures, it relies on a python configuration script ``$IDEFIX_DIR/configure.py`` to generate the makefile needed.
+Because the code can be configured for many architectures, it relies on a Python configuration script ``$IDEFIX_DIR/configure.py`` to generate the makefile needed.
 This script accepts many options to adapt the generated makefile to the architecture on which one wants to run.
 A complete list of options can be obtained by running ``$IDEFIX_DIR/configure.py -h``.
 These options are:

 ``-h, --help``